 Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
+If other organisations provide services or activities on the school site, the school will check that those organisations have appropriate procedures in place, including safer recruitment procedures.

-The DSL will maintain an overview of all pupils accessing the children's club/breakfast club/wraparound provision and will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information.
+The DSL will maintain an overview of all pupils accessing the club and will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information - including records of all safeguarding concerns - between the school and the safeguarding lead for the after school clubs.